 Under some circumstances, you may also be able to take FMLA leave on a reduced schedule basis, which could be very advantageous for those who would like to enroll in an outpatient drug and alcohol rehab program.

-Every employer’s FMLA policy is different, so your employer may require that you request your FMLA leave within a certain time frame.
+Every employer’s FMLA policy is different, so your employer may require that you request your FMLA leave within a certain time frame before leaving for rehab.
 Your employer may also request certification from a health care provider or a second or third medical opinion, at their expense, not yours.

 To determine the terms and conditions of your FMLA leave, please refer to your employee handbook or contact your Human Resources department at work.